basilelt/SAEMicroServices/README.md

 Welcome to the SAEMicroServices project!
 This document provides an overview of how to set up and run the project in both development and production environments using Docker.

 ## ACHTUNG CRLF ON WINDOWS
 If you are using windows, you may encounter an issue with the line endings.
 To fix this, you can change the line ending of `.sh` files to LF.
-You can use the following command to do this:
+You can use the following script to do this:

 ```batch
 @echo off